 Students in the Business Living-Learning community enroll in the following courses together, selected from the McCoy common core of classes.

-Fall semester: CIS 1323, Introduction to Microcomputer Applications; and US 1100, University Seminar.
+Fall semester: CIS 1323, Introduction to Microcomputer Applications; US 1100, University Seminar; and Math 1319, Mathematics for Business and Economics I.

-Spring semester: BA 2310, Business Administration, BLAW 2361, Legal Environment of Business; and Philosophy 1320, Ethics and Society.
+Spring semester: BA 2310, Introduction to Business in a Global Environment, BLAW 2361, Legal Environment of Business; Philosophy 1320, Ethics and Society; and Math 1329, Mathematics for Business and Economics II.

 LLC Advisor: Christina J. Moore, APR, M.S.